 CERCLA (Superfund) Disclosure

-Applicable to rental properties that are listed in the CERCLA system in Iowa.
+Applies to Iowa rentals which are listed in the CERCLA system.

-The below notice is an example of sufficient disclosure:
+This is an example of a CERCLA disclosure:

 CERCLA (SUPERFUND) DISCLOSURE.
 According to the Environmental Protection Agency, this property is included in the “Superfund” system and may have been exposed to toxic contaminants and pollutants in the past.